Skid-Steer Loader Sizes and Applications

 - What type of loads will the loader lift or move?

 - How far will loads be hauled for moving or dumping?

-- What type of work will the skid-steer loader will be performing: drilling, hauling, demolishing, earthwork, sweeping, etc.?
+- What type of work will the skid-steer loader will be performing: drilling, demolishing, hauling, earthwork, sweeping, or other work?

 Skid-Steer Loader Size Differences